chialab/a11ygator-app/README.md

 yarn start
 ```

-In local environment, navigate with the browser to **`https://localhost:3000/`** in order to visualize the app.
+In local environment, navigate with the browser to **`https://localhost:3000/`** to visualize the app.

 ## API Usage